microsoft/autogen/website/docs/topics/llm-observability.md

 ## What is Observability?
 Observability provides developers with the necessary insights to understand and improve the internal workings of their agents.
-To build reliable agentic systems, observability is necessary for maintaining reliability, tracking costs, and ensuring AI safety.
+Observability is necessary for maintaining reliability, tracking costs, and ensuring AI safety.

 **Without observability tools, developers face significant hurdles:**